hazelcast/hazelcast-reference-manual/src/Map.md

 }
 ```

-When you run this code, a cluster member is created with a map whose entries are distributed across the members's partitions.
+When you run this code, a cluster member is created with a map whose entries are distributed across the members' partitions.
 See the below illustration.
 For now, this is a single member cluster.

 ![Map Entries in a Single Member](images/1Node.png)